-Stressed mortgage recovery rates are 76.5% for the residential mortgage loans and 56.6% for commercial mortgage loans.
-Lower compared to the average 80% one year ago.
+Stressed mortgage recovery rates are 78.4% for the residential mortgage loans and 67.5% for commercial mortgage loans.
+Slightly lower compared to the average 80% one year ago.
 The difference is driven by updated value decline assumptions in accordance with our covered bond methodology.
+The programme's LTV remained stable while property prices stabilised in 2024 since they observed a 7% correction in 2023.